How to fix a sexless marriage by removing bad habits

 How open are you willing to make yourself?
 How vulnerable are you willing to be?

-If you've had trouble getting sexually aroused, then worrying about it when your partner gives you a "come hither" look will be a mood killer.
-Try to stay present with what's happening between you both.
+If you’ve had trouble getting sexually aroused, you might worry about the “come hither” look from your partner.
+That worry is a mood killer.
+Try to stay present with what’s happening between you both.

 Step 4: The politics of wanting sex